marklocklear/vagrant-rails/linux_and_mac.md

 		vagrant up

-This may take up to one minute to configure and start.
+This will take a minute or two configure and start.
 Now type:

 		host$ vagrant ssh

+This should take you do a login prompt.
+Login with the user 'vagrant', and no password.

 ## Verify it works